jkempff/jkempff.github.io/_posts/2015-06-10-derkonzert-de.md

 ### the solution

-So I had the idea, to create a list of needles.
-Having many friends that share at least roughly the same music taste like I do - I will take a step forward and call it 'dont care for genres, just like it or not'. - they should be able to participate, and everyone automagically learns something.
+So I had the idea to create a list of needles, of only those events that I would go to.

 At the same time, I played around with [Reactjs][reactjs] and decided to make it my react test-project.
 It may not be the perfect playground, since there hardly are any user interactions or state changes, but who cares.